swc-uiuc/shell-genomics/_episodes/01-introduction.md

 the directory that the computer assumes we want to run commands in unless we explicitly specify something else.
 Here,
-the computer's response is `/home/dcuser`, which is the top level directory within our cloud system:
+the computer's response is `/home/a-m/hpcbioXX`, which is the user's home directory within our biocluster system:

 ~~~
 $ pwd